Estimating the size of a hidden finite set: large-sample behavior of estimators: Proof of theorems

 $d_i^U$ follows a hypergeometric distribution given $d_i^V$.
 Therefore,

 and $\E(\wh N_{NS})-N=N/(M-1)$.

 Since we impose no assumption on the distribution of network degrees within $U$, even when we sample all units in $V\setminus U$, we cannot recover $N$ deterministically.
 (For example, when there exists $j\in U$ such that $d_j^{V\setminus U}=0$.)
 Under infill asymptotics, repeated i.i.d. samples are taken and the estimates are averaged.
 The final estimate therefore converges to a quantity with constant bias $N/(M-1)$.
+We now derive the asymptotic distribution of $\wh N_{NS}$ under outfill, where $N/M\rightarrow c_1$ and $n/(M-N)\rightarrow c_2$.
+First,